rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 -------------

 You won't get anywhere if all you do is follow an online tutorial and do the exercises.
-Even if it a really good tutorial.
+Even if it's a really good tutorial.
 You have to take a solution (yours, or the tutorial one if one is given) and try to critique the code.
 Is that a good way?
 Could it be more readable?
 Would a different algorithm be faster or more clear?
 Try to solve a more generalised problem than that given